-In all the three sectors of schools, curriculum followed was that of the Sindh Textbook Board, though the public school syllabus only focused on these prescribed text boards with absolutely no room for any other supplementary material.
-The private sector, additionally, followed the CIE (Cambridge International Examination) course while community-based schools employed various modules in their course design which were developed in-house keeping in mind the issues emanating from the community.
+In all the three sectors of schools, curriculum followed was that of the Sindh Textbook Board; though the public school syllabus only focused on these prescribed text boards with absolutely no room for any other supplementary material.
+The private sector, additionally, followed the CIE (Cambridge International Examination) course, while the community-based school employed various modules in their course design which were developed in-house keeping in mind the issues emanating from the community.
 Also, the Sindh Textbook Board syllabus was condensed to do away with repetitions.